- 400ml double cream

 - 6 tbsp passion fruit, orange or lemon curd

-- 2 ripe passion fruit, flesh scooped out, to serve
+- 2 ripe passion fruits, flesh scooped out, to serve

 For the passion fruit jelly